PandaMasha/Mouse_events/README.md

-This is the “Mouse Events” exercise from the lesson “DOM Events with JavaScript” in the frames of Codecademy course "Front-End Engineer".
+This is the “Mouse Events” training project from “DOM Events with JavaScript” section in the frames of Codecademy course "Front-End Engineer".
 HTML, CSS, JavaScript.